-Astrid Roquette is feeling impish, so much so that she pirouettes into two more somersaults that take her from floor to ceiling, and back again, in the cramped quarters of the International space station.
+Astrid Roquette's feeling a little constricted, so she pirouettes into two more somersaults that take her from floor to ceiling and back again in the cramped quarters of the International Space Station.

-EVA-ing is a full-day affair.
-"Going outside" is the fun and easy part of the deal.
-It's the prep that's the killer.
-The last few days were the prep days, involving battery charging, suit sizing, tool gathering, studying new procedures, reviewing tasks involving the robotic arm, practicing how to get in and out of the airlock, planning for emergencies, figuring out when to sleep and eat.
-Astrid knows EVA-ing is a long haul -- she's going to be suited up for eight hours for that six-hour EVA.
+The last few days were the prep days, involving battery charging, suit-sizing, tool gathering, studying new procedures, reviewing tasks involving the robotic arm, practicing how to get in and out of the airlock, planning for emergencies, and so on.
+Finally, after all that prep, it's time to get out there.